lsamano/Moon-Harvest-CLI-Game/README.md

+---
+---
+---

+# NOTE:
+This is the old version of the game.
+The new one can be found [here](https://github.com/lsamano/Moon-Harvest-CLI-Game-v2).

+---
+---
+---

 # Moon Harvest - A Life in Space
 Moon Harvest is a farming simulation game, set on the moon.
 It is a CLI game made with Ruby.